 Former AG Sessions calls for moving past Mueller report

 AMHERST, Mass.
-(AP) — Former Attorney General Jeff Sessions says it is time to move past special counsel Robert Mueller's Russia investigation and "get on with the business of America."
+(AP) — Former Attorney General Jeff Sessions on Wednesday said it is time to move past special counsel Robert Mueller's Russia investigation and "get on with the business of America."

-Sessions was speaking Wednesday night at an event hosted by student Republicans at Amherst College in Massachusetts.
+Sessions urged confidence in the system during a lecture at Amherst College, a private liberal arts school in western Massachusetts.

+"The process was followed and a decision has now been rendered.
+I think it deserves respect," he said.
+"I think it's about time to accept the results and let's get on with the business of America."

 President Donald Trump's former attorney general said that Mueller's investigation into Russian interference in U.S. elections was "carried out vigorously and with integrity."